If you are looking to grow your blog traffic quickly and relatively effortlessly, Pinterest Group Boards are a must.

 You can see which boards are group boards as the little circle showing the owner of the board will have more than one person, like in this example:

 Once you have found some group boards that fit your niche, the next step is to join them.
 This is where it can get tricky.

 Click on a group board that you like the look of and you will see some information about the group and, hopefully, instructions on how to request an invite to join.

 To find the group owner, look at the little circular photos under the board description.
 The first photo you see is the owner of the board.
-If you click on the photo, it will take you to their Pinterest profile.
+Click on the photo and it will take you to their Pinterest profile.

 Make sure to include:

 - The name and a link to the board you would like to join (some bloggers are owners of more than one group board )

 - The email address associated with your Pinterest account

 - I like to include a note that I have read and agree to abide by the group rules

 - Let them know that you have followed their profile and the board.